missionpinball/mpf-docs/tutorial/8_plunger.rst

-Regardless of the type of plunger, all modern machines have one thing in common: there's a switch in the plunger lane/catapult/whatever which is active when a ball is sitting in the plunger waiting to be fired.
+Regardless of the type of plunger, all modern machines have one thing in common: there's a switch in the plunger lane/catapult/whatever which is active when a ball is sitting in it waiting to be fired.
 So in this step of the tutorial, we'll first get the plunger ball device set up, and then if you have a coil-powered plunger we'll walk through the additional steps you need to configure that.

 That said, what if your plunger lane